kevin-smets/caml/README.md

 ### Deep merge

-By default, Yaml only supports hash merging.
-There are some variations out there which support deep merging, but none in javascript.
+By default, YAML only supports hash merging.
+There are some variations out there which support deep merging, but none in JavaScript.

-This behaviour is not optional (at least not yet), meaning the output of Caml will be highly different than the default spec.
+This behaviour is not optional (at least not yet), meaning the output of CAML will be highly different than the default spec.

 ### Full path declarations to a property

-In Caml, it's possible to define properties like `a.b.c: 1'.
+In CAML, it's possible to define properties like `a.b.c: 1'.
 These will all be merged into a single Object literal.

 ## Usage